Skip Bali and Head to these Indonesian Paradise Islands Instead

 JAVA

-Java is the large island west of Bali, and is home to some of the best cities in Indonesia including Jakarta.
 Java is one of the best places to see in Indonesia if you’re looking for the rich cultural history and heritage of Indonesia along with volcanoes, places of worship and some of the best beaches in Indonesia.

 Because it’s a hop away from Bali, you can easily fit it into your Indonesia travel itinerary.
 As a minimum, all you need is a 10 day itinerary from Java to Bali.
 The island is full of Indonesian landmarks such as ancient Hindu and Buddhist temples like Borobudur and amazing structures like the Sultan’s Palace.
-Our favorites are the iconic craters near Mount Bromo, the sulfur men at Mount Ijen and the mouth dropping sunrise hike at Dieng Plateau.

 BEST TREKKING ISLANDS IN INDONESIA